preciofishbone/OmniaDocsG2/pages/page-collections/page-collection-settings/index.rst

 .. image:: page-collection-approval-settings-612.png

-+ **Apply to authors only**: This option is available in Omnia 6.12 and later.
-If you select this, editors never need approval, they can always publish directly.
++ **Apply to authors only**: If you select this, editors never need approval, they can always publish directly.
 When an author publishes, approval is needed.

 You select who can approve the creation of a page: